The largest collection of King Tutankhamun's treasures ever to travel out of Egypt, comes to London this winter.

 The boy king's bling tomb of treasures dates back 3,000 years, and was uncovered by London archeologist Howard Carter in 1922.
 The incredible find stirred up 'Egyptomania' in England, infusing the art and architecture of the Roaring Twenties with ancient Egyptian motifs.
 It's fitting that this show is in Kensington; that's where Carter was born, and where he died prematurely in 1939.

 Tutankhamun's treasures finally first went on display in London in 1972, at the British Museum, with 1.7 million people queuing for hours for a glimpse.
 The artefacts returned to the then-Millennium Dome in 2007, with the Guardian citing 'expensive' ticket prices, at around £15.
-Entry fees for the 2019 exhibition haven't been released yet, but you can be assured the'll be steeper than that.
+The entry fee this time is £28.50 (full price adult, peak time) — a price that the King of Bling himself might balk at.
+Still this is now a once in a lifetime opportunity.

 London is the third stop on a 10-country tour for this exhibition.
 When it ends, the artefacts will go on permanent display at the Grand Egyptian Museum in Cairo.